KammLote/AndroidEavesdrop/report.md

 ##### Is Facebook listening at you ?

+How is it possible that I receive an ad on my phone, after I talked about something or saw something ?
+Are the GAFA behind this situation ?

 ##### Is it a coincidence ?

 > Mathematics professor David Hand from Imperial College London wrote a book called The Improbability Principle, in which he argued that apparently extraordinary events happen all the time.

-##### Other kinds of malwares

-These are from the family of **adwares**, but employ a very interesting technique to target the user better and find more valuable/useful ads.

-Give other examples of Adwares... how they work in a general basis.
+##### Adware/Eavesdropping application that have been disclosed publicaly

-##### Are they legal ?
+##### Are Eavesdropping app legal ?

 Why it is "somewhat" legal?
 How they warn users ?
 How have they been caught ?
 What are the laws against these kinds of applications.

+##### Other kinds of malwares

+These are from the family of **adwares**, but employ a very interesting technique to target the user better and find more valuable/useful ads.

+Give other examples of Adwares... how they work in a general basis.

 <br/>